dr4ke616/GoProxy/README.md

 }
 ```

+Just set the active flag to true and specify a path to the key and cert file.

 ## Logs
 If you wish to view GoProxy's log, the logs can be found at `/var/log/goproxy.log`.
 The logs location can be changed in the config file by setting the `log_file` value.